 A wide variety of Career related activities are undertaken by our Gifted and Talented pupils.
 Click here to view the Wilton Scholars Programme.

-Year 12 pupils carry out a block of 8 days work experience at a work placement of their choice.
+Chapter 12 pupils carry out a block of 8 days work experience at a work placement of their choice.

 All students are encouraged to secure work experience and with the Covid 19 pandemic ,there are more opportunities than ever for our students to complete valuable work experience virtually.
 The College has built links with Speakers For Schools, Springpod and Uptree to offer our students the best virtual work experience, free of charge.